As Luck Would Have It: Plot

 Due to his failure to provide for his family, Roberto resolves to exploit his situation to make as much money from it as possible.
 He hires an agent, Johnny, and the two attempt to sell product placements and exclusive interviews.
 Although Luisa is opposed to her husband's plans, she is unable to talk him out of it.
 Johnny catches the interest of media executive Álvaro Aguirre, but Aguirre will only pay the sums that Johnny desires if Roberto stays at the site of the accident, as an interview at the hospital is worthless to him.
 Aguirre offers several million euros for a posthumous interview, but Johnny is not able to convince him to invest the money without a guarantee.
 Luisa becomes concerned that Roberto is spending too much time on financials and not enough on talk to his family; at her urging, he calls their children and requests that they visit him.

 Mercedes offers to cut free the spike, but the others stop her when it becomes obvious that it will only injure Roberto.
 After deliberating with another physician, Dr. Velasco decides to perform surgery at the site.
 Before the surgery, Johnny approaches Luisa and tells her of the offer for the posthumous interview.
 Enraged, she fires Johnny and threatens to attack him if he approaches Roberto again.
 Roberto, not knowing that she has fired Johnny, inquires as to the progress Johnny has made.
 Not wanting to upset Roberto, she tells him that Johnny has signed a contract worth hundreds of thousands of euros.
 Happy to have finally provided for his family financially, Roberto gives a heartfelt interview to Pilar Álvarez, a local television reporter handpicked by Luisa. Álvarez hands the tape to Luisa, knowing that it is worth millions to the proper buyer.

 Roberto is lifted from the spike and becomes delirious.
 Brain damaged, he describes various smells as he bleeds profusely from the wound.
 Claudio consoles Luisa as she waits for Dr. Velasco's report.
 Some time later, Dr. Velasco grimly reappears.
-Roberto's family rush to see him, only to find that he has died during surgery.
+Roberto's family rushes to see him, only to find that he has died during surgery.
 The crowd, which has swelled greatly during the media frenzy, collectively reacts with dismay, and many of the people cry.
 Aguirre arrives at the museum and personally offers Luisa several million euros for the tape, which she silently and angrily refuses.